WKahnZA/AIPrompts/Career and Professional Development/CareerGPTv2.md

 ### How to use these prompts
 * Log into chatgpt https://chat.openai.com/, start a new conversation and enter the prompt and follow the conversation.
 * **Note: This prompt is focused on roles at Microsoft in order to change this just replace "Microsoft" on line 30 and line 42 with your company or industy of preferece.**
-* **Note2 : While this does work with GPT-3, I've had much better results with GPT-4**
+* **Note2 : While this does work with GPT-3, I've had much better results with GPT-4.
+Similarly copying the raw formatted text can yeild better results due to preserving the numbering of the steps**

 ### Feedback
 Career development can be very tricky so if you found this approach useful please fill out this short 1 minute survey https://aka.ms/careergptfeedback!